jsdelivr/globalping/README.md

 The magic field supports a wide range of parameters and location combinations, including countries, continents, cities, US states, regions (Western Europe), ASNs, ISP names, eyeball or data center tags, and cloud region names (us-east-2).

-### Re-select probes ♻️
+### Reselect probes ♻️
 You can also provide the "magic" field with a measurement ID to have the API select the same probes used in a previous measurement.

+For example:
+- `from WZIAtMx4LLhzit02`

 > [!IMPORTANT]
 > This is a best-effort action, and if some of the probes are no longer online, they will be missing from the new results.
 Additionally, as measurements expire (lifetime depends on user type), you should not hard-code measurement IDs, as new tests will break after a measurement expires.

-For example:
-- `from WZIAtMx4LLhzit02`

 You can obtain the measurement ID through the "share" functionality.
 For example, use `--share` in the CLI, find the "Share URL" section at the bottom of the web results or receive it by calling the API directly.

 Some practical use cases:
 - Increase the reliability of network endpoint comparisons, such as CDN, DNS, and edge compute benchmarking, as well as provider comparisons.
 - Support troubleshooting by preselecting the probes in problematic networks and running different tests, with different parameters if needed but with the same probes, until your issue is solved.
-- Emualte a continuously running ping or mtr by reusing probes and stitching together the output of different measurements into a single output.
+- Emulate a continuously running ping or mtr by reusing probes and stitching together the output of different measurements into a single output.

 ### Understand the "world" location 🌍